firebase/genkit/docs/plugin-authoring.md

 ### Plugin options guidance

 In general, your plugin should take a single `options` argument that includes any plugin-wide configuration necessary to function.
-For any plugin option that requires a secret value (e.g. API keys), you should offer both an option and a default environment variable to configure it:
+For any plugin option that requires a secret value, such as API keys, you should offer both an option and a default environment variable to configure it:

 ```ts
 export const myPlugin = genkitPlugin(